How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 Create, Read, Update & Delete (CRUD)

-With our images table we're probably going to want to perform basic CRUD operations.
-For creations, updates & delete's I used Django Class Based Views and Django Model Forms.
-Since I used a fairly vanilla implementation without much subclassing, no need to elaborate further here beyond mentioning how I established the model relationship.
+With our ContentImage model, we're going to want to establish views to execute basic CRUD operations.
+For creations, updates & deletes I used Django Class Based Views and Django Model Forms.

 Since I want to associate each image with a particular article to make organization and maintenance easier, the class-based views need to be aware of the article we're working with.
-For create views, I'll pass as a URL parameter the ID of a particular object to the view, retrieve the object, then pass the object to the model form where the association is made.
-For example:
+For a CreateView, I'll pass as the ID to the view as a URL parameter.
+The Article ID will be used to retrieve the Article object in the ModelForm.

 from django.views.generic import CreateView